Thomas-Pal/kafka-digital-wallet/app/README.md

 # UI/API at http://localhost:3000
 ```
 Consumes DWP requests, queues them for wallet approval, and publishes citizen decisions to `nhs.consent.decisions` plus audit entries to `nhs.audit.events`.
 The dashboard auto-refreshes every few seconds and shows a waiting state until requests arrive.
-If your Kafka brokers are quiet, the service auto-seeds demo requests after a brief pause, and you can still use the "Inject demo requests" button to top up the queue.
+Use the "Inject demo requests" button if you want to bypass the DWP portal and populate the wallet queue for testing.

 ## 5) Start the consent gatekeeper (Kafka Streams-style join)
 ```bash